About the museum

 The Gothenburg Museum of Art has one of the foremost art collections in Northern Europe.
-Works by masters such as Rembrandt, Picasso and van Gogh are shown side by side with works by contemporary artists such as Charlotte Gyllenhammar, Klara Kristalova and Cajsa von Zeipel.
+Works by masters such as Rembrandt, Picasso and van Gogh are shown side by side with works by contemporary artists such as Charlotte Gyllenhammar, Lina Selander and Cajsa von Zeipel.

-The museum is closed on Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day, Good Friday, Holy Saturday, May 1, June 6, Midsummer’s Eve and Midsummer’s Day.
+The museum is closed on Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day, Good Friday, Easter Monday, May 1, June 6, Midsummer’s Eve and Midsummer’s Day.

 The Gothenburg Museum of Art is located at the top of Kungsportsavenyn (the main street known as “the Avenue”, Avenyn) in central Gothenburg, at the address Götaplatsen.
 The nearest bus stop is Götaplatsen.
 Also nearby are the tram stops Valand and Berzeliigatan, which is also a stop for the airport bus to and from Landvetter Airport.

-There are two parking facilities in the immediate vicinity, on Gösta Rahmns gata and in the Lorensberg Parking House (P-hus), which is accessed from Berzeliigatan.
+There is parking facilities just near by in the Lorensberg Parking House (P-hus), which is accessed from Berzeliigatan.
 There are some stray parking spots on the streets around the museum; Viktor Rydbergsgatan, Ekmansgatan, Geijersgatan and Johannebergsgatan.

 Are you interested in art, photography, architecture, fashion, popular culture, cooking or design?
 Are you looking for that special gift that shows that you have put extra thought into making someone happy?
 Then you have come to the right place!
 Read more about the museum store